-After more than 20 years of on-the-ground experience implementing our program, WfWI is investing in rigorous research and evaluation to demonstrate impact, learn and improve on program results, guide key programmatic and organizational decisions, advocate for evidence-based policy and practice, and influence decision-makers.
+After more than 20 years of on-the-ground experience implementing our program, WfWI is investing in rigorous research and evaluation to learn about our impact, improve programming based on results, guide key programmatic and organizational decisions, advocate for evidence-based policy and practice, and influence decision-makers.
 WfWI has three ongoing randomized controlled trials (RCTs) looking at different types of social and economic empowerment impacts from our program across our programs in Afghanistan, the Democratic Republic of the Congo (DRC), and Nigeria.

-RCT Evaluation of the Effectiveness of the WfWI Intervention to Prevent and Reduce Intimate Partner Violence Prevention Among Married Women in Afghanistan
+RCT Evaluation of the Effectiveness of the WfWI Intervention to Prevent and Reduce Intimate Partner Violence Among Married Women in Afghanistan